marc-mora/WHID/README.md

 Keep in mind that since it is a project that uses the Keyboard.h library and is intended in Spanish, we must add the layouts for that language.
 These are available in the keyboard / src folder.

+Steps to follow for installation on a CactusWhid device:

+1-Load with the Arduino IDE the program called ESP_Programmer located in the tools folder.
+2.Once the programmer is loaded we can generate a binary of the ESP-WHID program or use the one that exists in the tools folder.
+We will load it using the ESP8266Flasher.exe tool.
+3-Once the previous step has been successfully carried out, we can directly load the arduino_WHID program through the Arduino IDE.

 Contact
 Please file bug reports and feature requests at https://github.com/marc-mora/whid/issues